 CORN THINS are made from delicious popped corn and bursting with the POPCORN flavour!
 Thin on calories but never thin on taste.
 Terrific on their own but with your favourite toppings, a scrumptious snack or meal.
 Behold the flavour sensations!

-At just 25 calories per slice – you can afford to go crazy with the topping of your choice!
+At just 25 calories per slice – you can afford to go crazy with the toppings of your choice!

 CORN THINS for Breakfast!
 Well, they are the perfect alternative to bread and are a delicious, quick & healthy option to be combined with any traditional sweet or savoury topping you might normally have at breakfast.